zhan4429/HPCguides/tutorials/containerPython.md

 ### Install python packages

-After loading a Python module, to install packages in your home directory, enter:
+After loading a container-based Python module, you can still install extra packages.

+#### Option 1: Install to Your Home Directory (not Recommended)

 ```
 pip install <package_name> --user